Maximize the effectiveness of your user research & FEI by checking out these free resources from StandPoint

 Quantitative research has an important role in your innovation process, but due to cost and complexity it must be used at the right time and for the right things.

-The content is pertinent to anyone who relies on research to support innovation decisions: research and insight managers, product managers, and innovation managers.
+This webinar is for anyone who relies on research to support innovation decisions: research and insight managers, product managers, and innovation managers.
 A statistics degree is NOT required!